Practising Mindfulness Latest Posts

 If we come back to the examples given of what we seek perfection in for a moment (be it lives, bodies, marriages or houses), all of these things are easily achieved, when we have a clear understanding of this key element.
 Here it is: The Ideal of Love.

 Once we cease – in our misunderstandings and misinterpretations of love – we will stop striving for an unachievable ideal.
-Because we’re confused about love, we don’t actually know, what we are in fact striving for.
+Because we’re confused about love, we don’t actually know what we are, in fact, striving for.
 For example, we’re told that love is many things.
 The nonsense of this definition is the very thing causing confusion.
 If we don’t even know what it is, how can we strive to find it?

 When young we often think we’re in love

 We confuse the feelings we may have for someone as love.
 We may feel that we need someone, or that we feel lost without them; that we pander for them, or pine for their attention.
 We mistake lust and infatuation for love.
 We must make ourselves aware: Emotions of craving have nothing to do with love.
 Further to this, we mistake many aspects of fear, for love.
-We think because we fear losing them that we must love them.
+We think that because we fear losing them, we must love them.
 Fear of loss is fear of pain.
 Love is completely devoid of this.

 We really only need ask ourselves one thing to know whether we’re in love or not.
 Here it is: Do I want to empower this person?
 The true emotion of love is something we’re awarded when we witness the freedom of our loved ones.
 Anything other than this will never be love and only a poor imitation and illusion of it.

-At this stage be sure to have a clear understanding of the word empower.
-It is not empowerment to need a person and neither is it empowerment to give yourself up to another.
+At this stage, be sure to have a clear understanding of the word empower.
+It is not empowerment to need a person, and neither is it empowerment to give yourself up to another.
 Empowerment is when we’re able to lift a person to be a free individual standing on their own two feet who is the best version of themselves they can possibly be at that moment in time.

 At the same time – as your empowerment of them – this power sets you free.
-The more people who have a clear understanding of this the better.
+The more people who have a clear understanding of this, the better.

 Here is the definition of an ideal love that we believe to be A Basic Human Right: